 The #EPIC is more attractive than the merely enjoyable, beautiful and rewarding trips.
-Especially, and this is only a gut feeling on my part, because it seems less people can go out and create trips of their own for various reasons.
+Especially, and this is only a gut feeling on my part, because it seems fewer people can go out and create trips of their own for various reasons.

 What is nice in today’s world is that there are now a plethora of YouTube channels, websites, forums and other media that offers a range of choices. ( Of course, most of these resources are #EPIC or listicle gear focused..but that’s another article for another time. 😉 )

 For a shameless plug, I must give a shout to TrailGroove as one good choice.
 An example of what can be done well with new media that would not be possible even fifteen years ago.